ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 normally be resolved by the dynamic linker to the virtual address of the function itself.

-References from within a non position independent executable file to a function address defined in a shared object will normally be resolved by the static linker to the address of the `Procedure Linkage Table`_ (PLT) for that function within the executable file.
+References from within a non-position-independent executable file to a function address defined in a shared object will normally be resolved by the static linker to the address of the `Procedure Linkage Table`_ (PLT) entry for that function within the executable file.
 If the address is in a writeable location the linker may use a dynamic relocation instead.

-When both shared objects and a non position independent executable use the address of a function both the shared library and the application must use the same address for the functions for address comparisons to work as expected.
+When both shared objects and a non-position-independent executable use the address of a function both the shared library and the application must use the same address for the functions in order for address comparisons to work as expected.
 If the static linker uses a PLT entry for a function as the address for a function then it must place the address of the PLT for the function in the dynamic symbols table entry for the function.
 This will result in a dynamic symbol table entry with a section index of ``SHN_UNDEF``, a type ``STT_FUNC`` and a non-zero ``st_value``.
 A reference to this symbol will be resolved by the dynamic linker to the address PLT for the function in the executable.

 The ``R_<CLS>_JUMP_SLOT`` relocations defined in AAELF64_ are associated with PLT entries.
 These entries are used for direct